versroot/itu-sdse-project/README.md

   - A README.md file that describes the project
   - GitHub automation workflow
   - Dagger workflow (in Go)
-- Model artifact produced by GitHub workflow
+- Model artifact produced by GitHub workflow and named 'model'

 ## How will we assess